Van Gogh in

-Panorama Mesdag, a vast painting of Scheveningen, the surrounding dune landscape and the North Sea, opened on 1 August 1881.
+Panorama Mesdag, the museum featuring a vast cylindrical painting of Scheveningen, the surrounding dune landscape and the North Sea, opened on 1 August 1881.
 With its remarkable dimensions – 14 metres high and 120 metres wide – it remains the largest painting in the Netherlands today.
-The Hague artist and art collector Hendrik Willem Mesdag (1831–1915) was commissioned to paint the canvas in 1880 by a specially created Belgian company, S.A. du Panorama Maritime de la Haye.
+The Hague artist and art collector Hendrik Willem Mesdag (1831–1915) was commissioned to paint the canvas in 1880 by an especially created Belgian company, S.A. du Panorama Maritime de la Haye.
 It took Mesdag four months to complete the work, with assistance from artists including Théophile de Bock (1851–1904), George Hendrik Breitner (1857–1923) and Bernardus Johannes Blommers (1845–1914).

-Vincent went to see the Panorama Mesdag with De Bock in August 1881 and was extremely enthusiastic:
+Vincent went to view the Panorama Mesdag with De Bock in August 1881 and was extremely enthusiastic:

 “Then I saw Mesdag’s panorama with him, that’s a work for which one must have the utmost respect.
 It put me in mind of what Bürger or Thoré, I think, said aboutRembrandt’s Anatomy lesson.
 That painting’s only fault is not to have any faults.”
 Read the complete letter

 In other words: the painting’s only flaw is that it has none.

 After the commissioning organisation went bankrupt, the well-to-do Mesdag acquired the work himself in 1886.
 Panorama Mesdag still exists in its original location and is open to the public.

 In de voetsporen van Van Gogh